Once you have made a significant investment in buying a house, you want to do literally everything to ensure its safety and well-being.

 You might not be aware of this, but geographic location significantly impacts the potential for high radon levels within your home.

 Certain areas are more susceptible to elevated radon concentrations.
 This is because of the variations in the underlying soil composition.
-So, you might not be aware, but your home might be built over such soil. shrugs
+Your home might be built over such soil. shrugs

 Neighborhood Radon Levels